monyarm/residualvm/README.md

   which the XMG picture to be replaced is located.
 For instance:
   `mods/[my_mod]/1e/00/xarc/fountain_layercenter.png` needs to be used for the Venice park background.
-    ResidualVM expects PNGs to be in pre-multiplied alpha format for improved load times.
-However the `replacement_png_premultiply_alpha` `residualvm.ini` setting allows to load regular transparency PNGs when set to `true` for convenience when testing.
+    NovelVM expects PNGs to be in pre-multiplied alpha format for improved load times.
+However the `replacement_png_premultiply_alpha` `novelvm.ini` setting allows to load regular transparency PNGs when set to `true` for convenience when testing.